 - Emotional or psychological problems.
-A dry, nonproductive "psychogenic cough" is seen more frequently in children than in adults.
+A dry, nonproductive "psychogenic cough" is seen more often in children than in adults.

 Many coughs are caused by a viral illness.
-Antibiotics are not used to treat viral illnesses and do not change the course of viral infections.
-Unnecessary use of an antibiotic exposes your child to the risks of an allergic reaction and antibiotic side effects, such as nausea, vomiting, diarrhea, rashes, and yeast infections.
-Antibiotics also may kill beneficial bacteria and encourage the development of dangerous antibiotic-resistant bacteria.
+Antibiotics aren't used to treat viral illnesses.
+They don't change the course of viral infections.
+Using an antibiotic when it's not needed exposes your child to the risks of an allergic reaction and antibiotic side effects, such as nausea, vomiting, diarrhea, rashes, and yeast infections.
+Antibiotics also may kill helpful bacteria and encourage the growth of dangerous antibiotic-resistant bacteria.

 Check Your Symptoms

 The medical assessment of symptoms is based on the body parts you have.